harshmittal2210/just-the-docs/docs/bikes/Choose_Bike.md

 ---
 layout: default
-title: How to find perfect bike for you?
+title: How to find the perfect bike for you?
 nav_order: 1
 has_children: false
 parent: Bikes
 has_toc: false
 ---

-# How to find perfect bike for you?
+# How to find the perfect bike for you?
 {: .no_toc }

 {: .note-title }
 > **Tl;dr**
 >
-> Buying a bike is more than meeting your needs it is also an emotional decision, sometime it makes sense sometime it doesn't.
-Don't be fixated on the specs and comparison, it's better to have a bike which might not serve all the purpose but will give you peace of mind.
+> Buying a bike is more than meeting your needs it is also an emotional decision, sometimes it makes sense sometimes it doesn't.
+Don't be fixated on the specs and comparison, it's better to have a bike that might not serve all the purpose but will give you peace of mind.

-I recently went through the process of choosing my very first bike, like everyone I too was a novice in bikes and with so many options in the market it was little overwhelming for me.
-I will go through the process what I went thorough for selecting my bike and hopefully it might answer some of your questions, if not then maybe it will give you a different perspective.
+I recently went through the process of choosing my very first bike, like everyone I too was a novice in bikes, and with so many options in the market, it was a little overwhelming for me.
+I will go through the process of what I went through for selecting my bike and hopefully, it might answer some of your questions, if not then maybe it will give you a different perspective.

 ## Is bike the right choice for you?

 Before jumping into searching make sure why you need a bike.
-Do you actually need one or uber/ola/rapido/metro is best for you.
+Do you actually need one or Uber/Ola/Rapido/Metro is best for you?

 ### Who Should Not Own a Bike?

- - You travel a lot (Obviously not by 2 wheeler): Bike needs care and constant maintenance, plus if you see practically then you won;t really get a chance to ride.
-It's better if you can rent a bike or borrow for occasional usage.
+- You travel a lot (Obviously not by 2-wheeler): The bike needs care and constant maintenance, plus if you see practically then you won't really get a chance to ride.
+It's better if you can rent a bike or borrow it for occasional usage.
- - Safety: If you are concerned about safety better go for 2 wheeler.
+- Safety: If you are concerned about safety better go for 2 2-wheeler.
- - Big Family: Prefer 4 wheeler if you plan to travel with them.
+- Big Family: Prefer 4-wheeler if you plan to travel with them.
- - Don't have enough savings: EMI can be your worst enemy, don't listen to influencer saying otherwise.
+- Don't have enough savings: EMI can be your worst enemy, don't listen to influencers saying otherwise.

 ### Who Should Own a Bike?